Kittery, Maine: History

 In 1705, during Queen Anne's War, tribes of the Wabanaki Confederacy raided the town, killing six residents and taking five prisoners.

 During the Revolution, the first vessels of the U.S. Navy were constructed on Badger's Island, including the USS Ranger (1777) commanded by John Paul Jones.
 The Portsmouth Naval Shipyard, the nation's first federal navy yard, was established in 1800 on Fernald's Island.
 It connects to the mainland by two bridges.
 During the Civil War, the facility rebuilt the USS Constitution, and built the Civil War USS Kearsarge.
 Seavey's Island was annexed and became site of the now defunct Portsmouth Naval Prison.

-Kittery has some fine early architecture, including the Sir William Pepperrell House, built in 1733, and the Lady Pepperrell House, built in 1760.
-The John Bray House, built in 1662, is believed to be the oldest surviving house in Maine.
-Located at the John Paul Jones Memorial Park on U.S. 1 is the Maine Sailors' and Soldiers' Memorial by Bashka Paeff.
-Further northeast up the road, the town has developed factory outlet shopping, very popular with tourists.

-Kittery Point is home to Seapoint Beach and Fort Foster Park, originally a harbor defense.
-In 1905, The Treaty of Portsmouth, which formally ended the Russo-Japanese War, was signed at the shipyard.
+In 1905, the Treaty of Portsmouth, which formally ended the Russo-Japanese War, was signed at the shipyard.

 From 1946 and 1977, when racial discrimination in public accommodations was common, Clayton and Hazel Sinclair operated the Rock Rest summer guest house in Kittery Point providing lodging to Black vacation travelers.
 The property was listed on the National Register of Historic Places in 2008.
 Rock Rest was featured in the 2020 documentary Driving While Black, that aired on PBS.

 Geography

 According to the United States Census Bureau, the town has a total area of 75.30 sqmi, of which 57.52 sqmi are covered by water.
 Situated beside the Gulf of Maine and Atlantic Ocean, Kittery is drained by Spruce Creek, Spinney Creek, Chauncey Creek, and the Piscataqua River.

+Kittery is Maine's southernmost town.
 The town is crossed by Interstate 95, U.S. Route 1, Maine State Route 101, Maine State Route 103, and Maine State Route 236.